adamkarnowka/magento2-newsletter-api/README.md

     albedo/module-newsletter-api

 ### Description
-REST API Layer for Magento Newsletter module adds additional 4 methods which allow to manage Magento subscribers.
+REST API Layer for Magento Newsletter module adds additional 4 methods which allow to list and manage Magento subscribers.

-Somehow, Magento Newsletter doesn't provide these methods, while they might be useful for 3rd party integrations with ESPs or other marketing software.
+Somehow, Magento Newsletter doesn't provide these methods out of the box, while they might be useful for 3rd party integrations with ESPs or other marketing software.

 Features:
  - Possibility to get list using `searchCriteria`